Meghai/PLASTIC_WASTE_CLASSIFICATION_CNN/README.md

-Got it!
-Let's make it more engaging and structured to attract attention.
-Here's a refined version with more emphasis on the impact and clarity:

----

 ## 🌍 **Plastic Waste Classification Using CNN** ♻️

 **Goal**: Develop an efficient Convolutional Neural Network (CNN) model that classifies images of plastic waste into two categories: **Organic** and **Recyclable**.
 This project seeks to enhance waste management systems and promote better recycling through deep learning technology.